varma59/Competative/README.md

 # Competative
-All in python and C++ from geeks and geeks and Leetcode
+All in python from geeks and geeks and Leetcode